Alexandria school board fails to reach decision on forming advisory group to review school policing

 The data show 18 arrests and 191 safety incidents in the first half of the 2021-2022 school year — averaging out to about 2.1 incidents for each of the 90 instructional days.
 Police were called to Alexandria public schools 96 times in the same period.

-The safety incidents, not all of which involved police, included 41 fights or assaults, 34 instances of injuries or medical assistance, 13 weapons incidents (founded and unfounded), 12 threats made verbally or online and one sexual assault allegation.
+The safety incidents, not all of which involved police, included 41 fights or assaults, 34 instances of injuries or medical assistance, 13 weapons incidents (founded and unfounded), 12 threats made verbally or online, and one sexual assault allegation.

 The data also showed that Black students at the middle- and high school levels comprised about 67 and 64 percent of arrests, respectively, despite being only about 26 percent of the overall student body.
 Black male students were arrested at especially high rates, making up 44 percent of middle-school arrests and 36 percent of high school arrests.